The Northern Saw-whet Owl (Aegolius acadicus) is often called the cutest owl ever.

 They also eat beetles, grasshoppers, moths, and bugs.

-But being so small, the Northern Saw-whet Owl is a meal for a larger species of owl.
+But being so small, this tiny owl is a delicious meal for a larger species of owl.

 The owl is 8 inches long with a wingspan of 17 inches.

-The Saw-whet Owl doesn’t have ear tufts but has a black bill and a prominent white ‘V’ on its face with broad reddish-brown streaks on its underparts and white spots on the shoulders.
+The Saw-whet owl doesn’t have ear tufts like other owl species, but has a black bill and a prominent white ‘V’ on its face with broad reddish-brown streaks on its underparts and white spots on the shoulders.
 (Scapulars)

-Northern Saw-whet Owls are easy to overlook because they nest in tree cavities.
+Saw-whet owls are easy to overlook because they nest in tree cavities.

 The owl is nocturnal and roosts in dense foliage by day and hunts for small mammals at night.